Additional Information#

 Supported Matrix Types#

-merely require vector operations and matrix-vector products.
+Methods implemented in SLEPc merely require vector operations and matrix-vector products.
 In PETSc, mathematical objects such as vectors and matrices have an interface that is independent of the underlying data structures.
 SLEPc manipulates vectors and matrices via this interface and, therefore, it can be used with any of the matrix representations provided by PETSc, including dense, sparse, and symmetric formats, either sequential or parallel.

-.
-As explained in chapter ST: Spectral Transformation, in many cases the operator associated with a spectral transformation not only consists in pure matrix-vector products but also other operations may be required as well, most notably a linear system solve (see Table Operators used in each spectral transformation mode.).
+The above statement must be reconsidered when using EPS in combination with ST. As explained in chapter ST: Spectral Transformation, in many cases the operator associated with a spectral transformation not only consists in pure matrix-vector products but also other operations may be required as well, most notably a linear system solve (see Table Operators used in each spectral transformation mode).
 In this case, the limitation is that there must be support for the requested operation for the selected matrix representation.

 Shell Matrices#